 A bit about Kregg

 Kregg has been a registered physical therapist since 1995.
-Over the the years his caseload has shifted from solely orthopedic to a mix of orthopedic and vestibular.
+Over the years his caseload has shifted from solely orthopedic to a mix of orthopedic and vestibular.
 With this background he has also established a reputation for treating concussion, having treated athletes in the NFL, CFL, college ranks, WHL, high school athletes, and the weekend warrior.

 In 2008, he completed all of the requirements of the Vestibular Rehabilitation: a competency based course at Emory University, Atlanta Georgia.
 Since then he has continued to take ongoing courses throughout North America in regards to orthopedics, traumatic brain injury, and vestibular therapy.
 He has also been asked to teach weekend courses and present at various conferences throughout North America and Europe.

 In 2010, Kregg opened North 49 Physical Therapy in his hometown of Saskatoon, Saskatchewan.
-The clinic has since grown from a staff of one to five physical therapists, where over half of the caseload consists of patients with dizziness and/or balance issues.
+The clinic has since grown from a staff of one to seven physical therapists, where over half of the caseload consists of patients with dizziness and/or balance issues.